-Virtual Local Area Networks, or VLANs, segregate traffic within a network.
+Virtual local area networks, or VLANs, can be used to segment traffic within a network in combination with subnetting.
 VLANs keep traffic from different networks separated when traversing shared links and devices within a topology.
-This process, also known as VLAN tagging, is invaluable to limiting broadcast network traffic, and securing network segments.
-VLAN tagging is an integral part of networks of all sizes and is supported on the MX Security Appliances, MR Access Points, and the MS Series Switches.
-This can be done for both data, and management traffic independently.
+This process, also known as VLAN tagging, is invaluable to limiting broadcast network traffic and securing network segments.
+VLAN tagging is an integral part of networks of all sizes and is supported on MX security appliances, MR access points, and MS series switches.

-Encapsulation - The process of modifying frames of data to include additional information
+- Encapsulation - The process of modifying frames of data to include additional information

-802.1Q - The most common encapsulation method for VLAN tagging.
+- 802.1Q - The most common encapsulation method for VLAN tagging.
 This is the method used by Meraki devices.

-Native VLAN - The VLAN associated with all untagged traffic on a trunk
+- Native VLAN - The VLAN associated with all untagged traffic on a trunk

-VLAN enabled ports are generally categorized in one of two ways, tagged or untagged.
+VLAN-enabled ports are generally categorized in one of two ways: tagged or untagged.
 These may also be referred to as "trunk" or "access" respectively.
-The purpose of a tagged or "trunked" port is to pass traffic for multiple VLAN's, whereas an untagged or "access" port accepts traffic for only a single VLAN.
+The purpose of a tagged or "trunked" port is to pass traffic for multiple VLANs, whereas an untagged or "access" port accepts traffic for only a single VLAN.
 Generally speaking, trunk ports will link switches, and access ports will link to end devices.

 Trunk ports require more steps to successfully negotiate as a trunk.